 We’ll begin our long morning drive toward Changbai with a few stops along the way for some views of the incredible scenery

-Stop off at shops where we can buy more DPRK goods and souvenirs.
+Stop off at the shops where we can buy more DPRK goods and souvenirs.

-Take our bus to the the Changbai–Hyesan International Bridge which serves as one of the major border posts between the DPRK and China and offers great overlooking views of Hyesan City in the DPRK.
+Take our bus to the Changbai–Hyesan International Bridge which serves as one of the major border posts between the DPRK and China and offers excellent overlooking views of Hyesan City in the DPRK.

 We enjoy some authentic Korean/Chinese lunch in the country.